Imonda/lore/README.md

+# Lore — your private AI memory

+Lore is a private memory for your AI conversations.

+Import your ChatGPT, Claude, and Gemini history, search everything instantly, and never lose context again.

+Your data stays fully private — encrypted in your browser before it ever reaches the server.

+---

+## Why Lore?

+AI conversations disappear.

+You have ideas, insights, decisions — and then they're gone.
+Search is limited, memory resets, and context is lost.

+Lore fixes that.

+It turns your conversations into a searchable, private archive that becomes more valuable over time.

+---

+## What can you use it for?

+- Keep long-term memory of your AI conversations
+- Build a personal knowledge base from ChatGPT / Claude / Gemini
+- Search past ideas, answers, and insights instantly
+- Track how your thinking evolves over time
+- Keep everything private and under your control

+---

+## Key features

+- Import conversations from ChatGPT, Claude, and Gemini
+- Instant search (runs locally in your browser)
+- Client-side encryption (your data is encrypted before upload)
+- Self-hosted — your data stays on your server
+- Export your archive anytime (plaintext or encrypted)
+- Activity stats and archive overview

+---

+## Privacy first

+Lore uses client-side encryption inspired by Bitwarden.

+- Your conversations are encrypted in the browser (AES-GCM)
+- Your encryption key never leaves your device
+- The server never sees your plaintext data
+- Even backups can be encrypted with your own password

+If you lose your password and recovery kit, your data is unrecoverable — by design.

+---

+---

 # Lore - Your private AI archive

 Self-hosted archive for your AI conversations.
 Import exports from Claude, ChatGPT, and Gemini, search them instantly, and keep everything private on your own server.